wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 <hr />

+   ### Preparation (Optional)

 1. In a browser view the git-basics script at:

    <pre><strong>https://github.com/wilsonmar/git-utilities/blob/master/git-basics.sh</strong></pre>

+   This is the script that this tutorial requests you to run.

+   PROTIP: It's wise to examine any script before running it to check if there are potentially malicious commands.
+The script does not pull in other scripts.

 2. Click the "Star" to give us some cred.
 Thanks!

-1. If you cannot run scripts, view the results anyway by viewing captured from a run:
+3. If you cannot run scripts, view the results anyway by viewing captured from a run:

    <pre>https://github.com/wilsonmar/git-utilities/blob/master/git-basics.log</pre>

    ### Live run

-3. If you Fork the repo to your own account, remember to rename the account name in the URLs in this tutorial.
+4. If you Fork the repo to your own account, remember to rename the account name in the URLs in this tutorial.

-4. Highlight the entire command below by clicking on it until the whole line is highlighted.
+5. Highlight the entire command below by clicking on it until the whole line is highlighted.

    <pre><strong>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/git-utilities/master/git-basics.sh)"</strong></pre>

-5. On a Mac, press command+C to copy it into your Clipboard.
+6. On a Mac, press command+C to copy it into your Clipboard.

    On Windows, press Ctrl+C to copy it into your Clipboard.

-6. On a Mac, open a Terminal by moving your cursor to the upper-right corner and clicking the magnifying glass search icon.
+7. On a Mac, open a Terminal by moving your cursor to the upper-right corner and clicking the magnifying glass search icon.
 Type "Ter" to click "Terminal.app" when it appears.

    On Windows, click the Windows icon and type "bash" to click "git bash" when it appears.

-7. On a Mac, click under the prompt and press command+V to paste the command.
+8. On a Mac, click under the prompt and press command+V to paste the command.

    On Windows, right-click under the prompt and press command+V to paste the command.

-8. Press Enter to invoke the command.
+9. Press Enter to invoke the command.

 ## Commentary on run output